 Aston Martin V12 Vantage - a manual masterclass

-Naturally-aspirated V12 performance cars will soon be resigned to the history books, making cars like this an extremely attractive investment proposition.
+Like the humble manual gearbox, the naturally aspirated V12 performance cars will soon be resigned to the history books, making cars like this an extremely attractive investment proposition.

 Sticking a huge engine in a small car is a formula that will always be appealing.
 The Vantage isn’t exactly tiny, but the 5.9-litre V12 shoehorned under the bonnet is certainly a snug fit, especially given that the car was originally launched with a 4.3-litre V8.

 The Vantage has always been a stunning car in any form, but the V12 has a particularly muscular squat look about it.
-The twelve cylinder cars are easily identifiable by the array of vents in the carbon fibre bonnet.
+The twelve-cylinder cars are easily identifiable by the array of vents in the carbon fibre bonnet.
 The boot lid is also carbon fibre to help compensate for the extra weight that accompanies four extra cylinders.

 The car you see here is a Carbon Black edition, with paintwork that Aston claims takes 50-man hours to apply.
 You also get a set of diamond-cut wheels as well as black leather with silver stitching.

 Step into the interior of the Vantage and you’re immediately struck by a few things.
-The first being the identifiable Volvo warning bong, the second being the peculiar handbrake.
+The first is the identifiable Volvo warning bong, and the second is the peculiar handbrake.
 It looks just like a normal handbrake aside from being situated right by the door to the right of the driver’s seat, but the action required to use it is a little bit different.
 When you pull it up you’ll initially question if it’s broken or not as it’ll be limp, you then have to push the button in at the very top and let it back down to release it.

 Gloss over those intriguing features and you’ll see that the interior has some tasteful touches.
 The headliner, seat centres, and the steering wheel are all covered in Alcantara, whilst the remainder of the interior is engulfed in leather.
 Your eyes are immediately drawn to the gear knob that takes centre stage, which is ergonomically unique.
 The seating position is fantastic as well, even with the electrically adjustable seats you’re still able to sit snuggly in the cabin.

-Push the key into the start button and you’ll immediately be made aware that the Vantage is unequivocally unapologetic about its powerplant, it’s not trying to be discreet with its cylinder count like a Bentley or Rolls Royce 12-pot.
+Push the key into the start button and you’ll immediately be made aware that the Vantage is unequivocally unapologetic about its powerplant, it’s not trying to be discreet with its cylinder count like a Bentley or Rolls-Royce 12-pot.
 The startup noise is prodigious and once all twelve cylinders are firing you get a soothing yet somewhat sinister thrum at idle.

 On the go, the sound that emits from the tailpipes is burly and brash but manages to sound just as epic cruising around at low speed as it does when spinning it up to the redline.
 If you don’t really fancy the sound of twelve cylinders then there’s always the 700-watt sound system instead.